warmana/cloudant-docs-fork/docs2017/src/Cloudant/api/creating_views.md

 Reduce functions are passed three arguments in the following order:

--	key - an array of values.
+-	keys - an array of values.
 -	values - an array of values.
 -	rereduce - a boolean flag.

 _Example of a reduce function:_

 ```
-function (key, values, rereduce) {
+function (keys, values, rereduce) {
 	return sum(values);
 }
 ```